Stravinsky (horse): 1998: two-year-old season

-Although he was trained throughout his career in Ireland, Stravinsky was sento England for his first appearance, when he ran in a maiden race at York in August.
+Although he was trained throughout his career in Ireland, Stravinsky was sent to England for his first appearance, when he ran in a maiden race at York in August.
 Before he arrived in for the race he had established a reputation as a potentially exceptional horse on the strength of his home performances.
 He tracked the leaders and, having had problems obtaining a clear run, quickened away from his rivals to record an "impressive" two length win.
 Despite the modest status of the race Stravinsky was briefly made favourite for the following year's 2000 Guineas at odds as short as 4/1.

 A month later, Stravinsky was moved directly up to Group One class for the Prix de la Salamandre at Longchamp.
 He was last of the five runners entering the straight, and although he showed what one correspondent described as "a dazzling change of gear" to move into second he was unable to catch the front-running Aljabr and finished second, beaten half a length, with the rest of the runners a further four lengths back.
 He had drifted to the right when making his challenge and the stewards, taking the view that he had interfered with other runners, demoted him from second to last place.

-On his third and final start of the season, Stravinsky was sent to England again for the Group One Dewhurst Stakes at Newmarket for which he started 13/8 joint favourite, having reportedly shown "sparkling" form in home trails.
-He was held up in the early stages but despite having "every chance" he was unable to reach the lead and finished third behind the outsiders Mujahid and Auction House.
+On his third and final start of the season, Stravinsky was sent to England again for the Group One Dewhurst Stakes at Newmarket for which he started 13/8 joint-favourite, having reportedly shown "sparkling" form in home trails.
+He was held up in the early stages but despite having "every chance" he was unable to reach the lead and finished third behind the outsiders' Mujahid and Auction House.
 He was reported to be unsuited by the "sloppy" ground conditions, but others felt that he had failed through lack of stamina.